-4.1 Social Ontologies
+4.1.
+Social Ontologies

 In Distributed Artificial Intelligence (DAI), an ontology is a set of definitions as a means to provide a common ground in the conceptual description of a domain for communication purposes.
-Ontologies are usually represented as graphical hierarchies or networks of concepts, topics or classes, and either top-down imposed on the agents or set up bottomup by means of ontology negotiation.
+Ontologies are usually represented as graphical hierarchies or networks of concepts, topics or classes, and either top-down imposed on the agents or set up bottom-up by means of ontology negotiation.
 In a similar way, expectation networks are descriptions of the social world in which the agents exist.
 But ENs do not only describe social (i.e. communication) structures, but indirectly also the communication-external environment the message content informs about.
-Thus, communication systems can be used, in principle, for an incremental collection of ontological descriptions from different autonomous sources, resulting in stochastically weighted, possibly conflicting, competitive and revisable propositions about environmental objects [21].
-The crucial difference to traditional mechanisms is that such a social ontology (also called Open Ontology [21, 20, 19]) includes probabilistic expectations about how a certain domain object or event is described, constructed and used socially by multiple autonomous knowledge sources (which do not necessarily have consistent views and which are not necessarily cooperative, reliable or trustable), i.e. in the course of communication processes using communicative means like approval, contradiction, conflict, argumentation or specification.
-This opposes somewhat the traditional understanding of ontologies, where an ontology provides an a priori grounding for communication only instead of taking into consideration that ontologies are evolving, possibly inconsistent results of communication also, and it makes this social approach appear particularly suitable for the Semantic Web, open multiagent systems, Peer2Peer systems and communities of practice with a highly dynamic environment, where a commonly agreed, homogenous domain perception of distributed, autonomous knowledge sources cannot be assumed.
-Also, it is appropriate whenever distributed domain descriptions are influenced by individual preferences such that a consensus cannot be achieved (think, e.g., about "politically" biased resource descriptions in the context of Peer2Peer systems or the Semantic Web [22]).
-In the following, we'll sketch two approaches for extracting social ontologies from expectation networks (for more information about the underlying approach called Social Reification see [21, 20, 19]).
+Thus, communication systems can be used, in principle, for an incremental collection of ontological descriptions from different autonomous sources, resulting in stochastically weighted, possibly conflicting, competitive and revisable propositions about environmental objects.
+The crucial difference to traditional mechanisms is that such a social ontology represents expectations about how a certain object will be described in future communication.
+This opposes the "imposed ontologies" view somewhat, where the ontology provides an a priori grounding for communication, and makes this approach appear particularly suitable for open multiagent systems with a highly dynamic environment, where homogenous perception among agents cannot be assumed.
+Also, it is appropriate whenever descriptions are influenced by individual preferences such that a consensus cannot be achieved (think, e.g., about "politically" biased resource descriptions in the context of the Semantic Web [13]).
+In the following, we'll sketch two approaches for extracting social ontologies from expectation networks.

-4.1.1 Extraction of Speech Act Types.

-The current version of FIPA-ACL [23] provides an extensible set of speech-act performative types with semantics defined in a mentalistic fashion.
-In our approach, we can imagine a special CS variant as a MAS component (e.g., a so-called multiagent system mirror [2, 1], cf. 4.2) that provides the agents with a set of performatives without any predefined semantics and wait for the semantics of such "blank" performatives to emerge.
+4.1.1.
+Extraction of Speech Act Types.
+The current version of FIPA-ACL [4] provides an extensible set of speechact performative types with semantics defined in a mentalistic fashion.
+In our approach, we can imagine a special CS variant as a MAS component (e.g., a so-called multiagent system mirror [14, 8]) that provides the agents with a set of performatives without any predefined semantics and wait for the semantics of such "blank" performatives to emerge.
 To become predictable, it is rational for an agent to stick to the meaning (i.e., the consequences) of performatives, at least to a certain extent.
 This meaning has been previously (more or less arbitrarily) "suggested" for a certain performative by some agent performing demonstrative actions after uttering it.

-Of course, a single agent is usually not able to define a precise and stable public meaning for these performatives, but at least the intentional attitude associated with the respective performative needs to become common ground for communication to facilitate a non-nonsensical, non-entropic discourse [11, 22, 14].
+Of course, a single agent is usually not able to define a precise and stable public meaning for these performatives, but at least the intentional attitude associated with the respective performative needs to become common ground for communication to facilitate a non-nonsensical, nonentropic discourse [18, 12].
 A particular performative usually appears at multiple nodes within the EN, with different consequences at each position, depending on context (especially on the preceding path), message content and involved sender and receiver.
 To build up an ontology consisting of performative types, we have to continually identify and combine the occurrences of a certain performative within the current EN to obtain a general meaning for this performative (i.e., a "type" meaning).
 Afterwards, we can communicate this meaning to all agents using some technical facility within the multiagent system, like a MAS mirror or an "ACL semantics server".
 Of course, such a facility cannot impose meaning in a normative way as the agents are still free to use or ignore public meaning as they like, but it can help to spread language data like a dictionary or a grammar does for natural languages.
 The criteria for the identification and extraction of performative meaning from ENs are basically the same as the criteria we proposed in 3 for the generalization over message sequences.